HassanSajjad-302/HMake/README.md

 ### 1. Selective Build Flag

 The `BTarget::selectiveBuild` flag determines if a target should be updated during a build.
-`BTarget::updateBTarget` is called for all the BTargets but `BTarget::selectiveBuild` is set for a selective few.
+`BTarget::completeRoundOne` is called for all the BTargets but `BTarget::selectiveBuild` is set for a selective few.
 `BTarget::setSelectiveBuild` is called before round1
-`BTarget::updateBTarget` call,
+`BTarget::completeRoundOne` call,
 which sets the `BTarget::selectiveBuild`.

 - **Set When:**